GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 ### Argolis

-You can't use Argolis projects for customers (unless you're doing an internal event and everybody uses their own Argolis organization) but you can certainly test your Terraform configuration in an Argolis project.
-We recommend to test things in a new project to make sure that things are reproducable.
-As you probably already know Argolis comes with a lot of restrictive organization policies, you might need to disable some of those before running your scripts.
+Using Argolis is a great choice when running an internal gHack for Google employees that have access to their own Argolis environment.

+In addition using your own Argolis environment is a great way to test your Terraform configuration during development.
+We recommend testing in a fresh Argolis project to make sure everything in your Terraform script gets created as expected.

+> **Note**
+> Remember that Argolis projects by default use a lot of restrictive Org Policies.
+You might need to disable some of them before running your scripts.
+You can use the scripts from [this repository](https://github.com/gfilicetti/gcp-scripts) for that.

 ## The Anatomy of a gHack

 ### Files and Folders

-Now that you've run the `setup-newhack.sh` script above, this is the directory structure it creates and the template files within:
+Once you've run the `setup-newhack.sh` scaffolding script as mentioned previously, it will create this directory structure and template files within:

 ```
 hacks